Kenneth More: Decline in film popularity

 In 1960, Rank's Managing Director John Davis gave permission for More to work outside his contract to appear in The Guns of Navarone (1961).
 More, however, made the mistake of heckling and swearing at Davis at a BAFTA dinner at the Dorchester, losing the role (which went to David Niven).

 More went on to make a comedy, Man In The Moon (1960), which flopped at the box office, "his first real flop" since becoming a star, according to Shipman.
 He returned to the stage directing The Angry Deep in Brighton in 1960.

 More and Gilbert were reunited on The Greengage Summer (1961) which remains one of More's favourite films, although Gilbert felt the star was miscast.

-He returned to military roles as one of many stars in The Longest Day (1962) playing Beachmaster Captain Colin Maud and played the lead in a comedy produced by Daniel Angel and directed by Wendy Toyes, We Joined the Navy (1962), which was poorly received.
+He returned to military roles as one of many stars in The Longest Day (1962) playing Beachmaster Captain Colin Maud, and then he played the lead in a comedy produced by Daniel Angel and directed by Wendy Toyes, We Joined the Navy (1962), which was poorly received.

 More says he accepted the lead in the low-budget youth film, Some People (1962), because he had no other offers at the time.
 The movie was profitable.

 Some felt More's popularity declined when he left his second wife to live with Angela Douglas who had been in the cast of Some People.
 Others argued his appeal was simply becoming out of date.
 Film writer Andrew Spicer thought that "More's persona was so strongly associated with traditional middle class values that his stardom could not survive the shift towards working class iconoclasts" during that decade.
 Another writer, Christopher Sandford, felt that "as the sixties began and the star of the ironic, postmodernist school rose, More was derided as a ludicrous old fogey with crinkly hair and a tweed jacket."

 He returned to television with the lead in Heart to Heart written by Terence Rattigan.
 More received an offer to star in The Comedy Man directed by Alvin Rakoff, but the film was not released for two years.
 More then made Collect Your Hand Luggage (1963) for television directed by Ted Kotcheff.

 He was going to star in a film about the Cyprus Emergency called The Cyprus Story, playing an intelligence officer who falls in love with Elsa Martinelli who plays the daughter of an EOKA sympathiser.
-Pre-production was difficult - director Robert Day dropped out and was replaced by Roy Baker and filming, which was to start in June 1963 in Cyprus, did not proceed.
+Pre-production was difficult - director Robert Day quit and was replaced by Roy Baker, however filming, which was to start in June 1963 in Cyprus, did not proceed.

 More went back to the stage, appearing in Out of the Crocodile (1963) and Our Man Crichton (1964–65), which ran for six months.
 He also appeared in a small screen version of Simon Raven's The Scapegoat.

 He appeared in a 35-minute prologue to The Collector (1965) at the special request of director William Wyler, but it ended up being removed entirely from the final film.